Mini Diarium documentation

 • Linux: ~/.local/share/com.minidiarium/plugins/

 A README.md file with templates and API documentation is auto-generated in the plugins folder on first launch.
+If you previously had .rhai scripts in a per-journal plugins/ folder, they are automatically copied to this central location on first launch after upgrading.

 Writing a Plugin